mohemiv/TCLtools/README.md

 Remarks for the scripts
 =======================

  * Do not use TCLproxy for TCP/IP port scanning.
-TCL doesn't support -async option of socket, and the SOCKS will not work about 30 seconds after any connection to a filtered port.
+Cisco TCL doesn't support -async option of socket, and the SOCKS will not work about 30 seconds after any connection to a filtered port.
- * On older versions of IOS scripts can write the output to the another console.
+ * On older versions of IOS scripts can write the output to another console.
 It's an IOS bug.
  * The script should be stopped after the script will write something to the console when the session is broken